LEFT TURN TRAFFIC RULES

 any left turning drivers there think that the oncoming traffic has a yellow too.
 They

-therefore turn in front of oncoming cars that still have a green light.
+therefore turn in front of live traffic that still has a green light.
 They do this,

 because they must be out of the intersection by the time the red light shows.
 This